 SSL termination with Key Vault certificates

 Azure Key Vault is a platform-managed secret store that you can use to safeguard secrets, keys, and SSL certificates.
-Azure Application Gateway supports integration with Key Vault (in public preview) for server certificates that are attached to HTTPS-enabled listeners.
+Azure Application Gateway supports integration with Key Vault for server certificates that are attached to HTTPS-enabled listeners.
 This support is limited to the v2 SKU of Application Gateway.

 - You can explicitly provide SSL certificates attached to the listener.
 This model is the traditional way to pass SSL certificates to Application Gateway for SSL termination.